webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-The session manager delivers the currently used session based on the cookie stored in the request.
-The session, in
+The session manager delivers the currently used session based on the cookie stored in the
-turn, stores instances of the `ISessionProperty` interface in which the information (e.g. parameters) is stored.
+request.
+The session, in turn, stores instances of the `ISessionProperty` interface in which
+the information (e.g. parameters) is stored.

 ## Event modell
-Events are notifications from the `WebExpress` API or web applications that can be subscribed to and evaluated.
+Events are notifications from the `WebExpress` API or web applications that can be subscribed
+to and evaluated.
+To explore the organization, refer to the UML diagram illustrating the
+structural relationships:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗